MonisolaOye/Superstore-Dataset/README.md

 ##  Introduction

 In this project, I utilized Excel, SQL, and Power BI in the analysis of the Super store dataset from Kaggle.
 The Super store is located in the United State and they sell stationeries.
-This Superstore data is hosted on Google Big Query for the analysis.
+This Superstore data is hosted on Google BigQuery for the analysis.
-The purpose of this analysis is to understand and answer some business questions regarding the performance of the Look e-commerce marketplace, gain insights, and provide some recommendations to increase revenue.
+The purpose of this analysis is to understand and answer some business questions regarding the performance of the Superstore, gain insights, and provide some recommendations to increase revenue.
 At the time of analysis, the Superstore recorded sales transaction data from 2014 – 2017.
 The entire data can be accessed here [superstore dataset](https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales)

 ## Data Cleaning Process

-The first step I took in the data analysis process was importing the Superstore dataset into Excel for data cleaning to check for errors and inconsistencies.
+The first step I took in the data analysis process was to import the Superstore dataset into Excel for data cleaning to check for errors and inconsistencies.
 The Superstore dataset comprises of information such as; Sales, Customer Name, Order date, Delivery date, Product category, Ship mode, Country, Region, Product Subcategory, Product Segment, Postal code.

 I followed the following steps for the Data cleaning process;